-The public sector & funders need to:
+To deliver the Plan, the public sector and funders need to:

 - 1. Think differently about how budgets are allocated.
 For example, the funding that enables the Ferintosh Community Bus was redirected from conventional bus services. - 2.
 Think differently about how services are delivered.
 For example, social care can be delivered very efficiently through community organisations as demonstrated by award-winning initiatives elsewhere in the Highlands such as Boleskine Community Care.